decentraland/documentation/content/creator/sdk7/getting-started/dev-workflow.md

 ## Where to publish

-In Decentraland, content is published to adjacent plots of land in a finit amount of space.
+In Decentraland, content is published to adjacent plots of land in a finite amount of space.
 Players can freely walk from one to the other.
 Each scene is its own contained little world, items from one scene can't extend out into another scene, and the code for each scene is sandboxed from all others.

 Permission to publish to each of these is controlled via tokens.
 You don't need land to develop a scene, but you will need access to land once you're ready to publish.

 Alternatively, you have the option to publish to Decentraland [Worlds]({{< ref "/content/creator/worlds/about.md" >}}), which are self-contained and isolated scenes.

 The following options are available: